Sofff-Block/Sofff-Block/README.md

 Nice to meet you! <br>
 I’m a *multidisciplinary* **graphic designer** based in Berlin.🇩🇪 <br>
-Originally from sunny Buenos Aires 🇦🇷, I’m passionate about pop culture, nature, and music.
+Originally from sunny Buenos Aires 🇦🇷, I’m passionate about pop culture, nature, and music.<br>
 Right now, I’m diving into web development with the Web Dev Bootcamp by Neue Fische! 🐠

 Skills I've learned so far: